Last updated: November 11, 2013

 The Tucson law is based on Phoenix’s distracted driving ordinance, enacted in 2007.
 (Read the Tucson texting law)

 SB 1241: Would prohibit use of wireless communications devices by drivers with learner’s permits and by those who have had their class G licenses for less than six months.
 Approved by the Transportation Committee (6-0 vote) and Public Safety Committee (3-1 vote) both on Feb.
-5. (Melvin)
+5. Held in committee.
+(Melvin)

 SB 1268: Would outlaw use of wireless communications devices by drivers with learner’s permits and by drivers with class G licenses for the first two years.
+Held in committee.
 (Farley, Tovar)

 SB 1393: Seeks to prohibit use of wireless communication devices while operating a mass-transit vehicle.
 Approved by the Transportation Committee on Feb.
-19. (McGuire)
+19. Held in committee.
+(McGuire)

 2012 distracted driving legislation: